Portland Battalion History

 In 1977, the battalion headquarters moved from the 82nd Ave. location to 4110 NE 122nd Ave.
 It moved again in October 1996 to 6130 NE 78th Court.
 In June 2014, the headquarters was relocated to the Edith Green Wendell Wyatt Federal Building at 1220 SW 3rd Ave.

 The battalion’s area expanded significantly in 1992 with the addition of Hawaii, Guam, American Samoa, Micronesia, Korea and Japan.
 There were now four companies and 33 recruiting stations.
 In 1995, the battalion expanded into northern California adding a new company and six recruiting stations.
 By 2007, the battalion was comprised of five companies, one detachment and 42 recruiting stations.

 In 2007, the Redding Company was transferred to the Sacramento Recruiting Battalion.
-Currently, the battalion is comprised of the Eugene Company, Vancouver Company, Wilsonville Company, Honolulu Company and Guam Detachment.
+Currently, the battalion is comprised of the Eugene Company, Vancouver Company, Mt.
+Hood Company, Honolulu Company and Guam Company.
 There are 35 recruiting stations.